 Bidders may be required to furnish Certificates of Insurance, Performance/Payment Bonds, and Workers Compensation.
 These requirements will be specified in the bid documents.

 Pre-bid Site Visit and Conferences are held on projects when deemed necessary by SCDOT staff.
 Invitations to bid will specify the date, time and location of such meetings.
 In some cases these Site Visits and Pre-bid Conferences will be mandatory and only those in attendance will be considered eligible for an award.

-Upon receipt of a correctly initiated order and invoice, the department receiving the product shall authorize payment.
+Upon receipt of a correctly initiated purchase order and a correct invoice, the department receiving the product shall authorize payment.
 The project manager authorizes progress payments for construction projects.
 The average payment period by SCDOT is 30 days after receipt of a correct invoice.
 Vendors will be contacted if a disputed invoice is received and the invoices will be returned for correction.

 SCDOT is not tax exempt and must pay State sales tax or a use tax.

 It is the policy of SCDOT that employees, officers or agents are prohibited from being financially interested directly or indirectly in the purchase from or the sale to SCDOT of any land, materials or supplies.
 Soliciting or accepting any gift, gratuity, favor, entertainment, kick-back or any items of monetary value from any person who has, or is seeking to do business with, SCDOT, is prohibited.
-Any vendor knowing of this type of activity is encouraged to report it in confidence to the Director of Procurement or the Deputy Director of Strategic Planning, Finance and Administration so the matter can be dealt with.
+Any vendor knowing of this type of activity is encouraged to report it in confidence to the Director of Procurement or the Deputy Secretary of Finance and Administration so the matter can be dealt with.